 Capture Beautiful Snapshots of Your Adventures

 Photography has long been an integral part of the travel experience.
-Before the internet, travelers sent postcards with beautiful photos of the destination in order to illustrate where they were writing from.
-Tourism boards and bureaus use photos and videos of their cities or countries in order to entice visitors to travel there.
+Before the internet, travelers sent postcards with beautiful photos of the destination to illustrate where they were writing from.
+Tourism boards and bureaus use photos and videos of their cities or countries to entice visitors to travel there.

-Landscape photography remains one of the most popular type of photography today, especially as both travel and photography have become more accessible for the masses.
+Landscape photography remains one of the most popular types of photography today, especially as both travel and photography have become more accessible for the masses.

 It’s only natural to want to document an experience or a place you’ve never been before, especially when you’ve spent a decent amount of money on it and aren’t able to travel very often.
 But with an over-saturation of cameras in the marketplace and the variety of experiences you could be having while on vacation, it can be difficult to tell what the best camera for travel is.